Solomonte Theneechakal

 Solomonte Theneechakal is a 2022 Indian Malayalam-language romantic thriller film directed by Lal Jose and written by P. G. Prageesh.
 Produced by Lal Jose through the production house LJ Films, the film stars Joju George, Darshana S. Nair and Vincy Aloshious along with debutants Shambhu Menon and Addis Antony Akkara.
 Vidyasagar composed the film's music, and the cinematography was handled by Ajmal Sabu.

+Plot

+Women police constables Suja and Glyna are two best friends who are always cheerful.
+However, their bond of friendship is tested when Suja's lover is guilty of a committing a crime.